zordius/HandlebarsTest/README.md

 How to Test
 -----------
 1. install nodejs04+
 2. install npm
+3. Now we lock the test to specific handlebars.js version.
-3. npm install handlebars
+   * test most updated npm version: `npm install handlebars`
+   * download the specific version: `wget http://builds.handlebarsjs.com.s3.amazonaws.com/handlebars-c90cfe2.js -O handlebars.js`
-4. bin/generate-fixture
+4. `bin/generate-fixture`
    * This will generate *.txt files under fixtures.
    * These files are generated with handlebars.js.
    * All tests will use these txt files as standard answers.
-5. bin/clone
+5. `bin/clone`
    * Get all handlebars PHP libraries

 * single lib test